NAEK2K/naekca-hugo/content/_index.md

-# About Me
+# Hey There!

 {{< figure src="./img/naek.jpg" alt="Picture of me in Gatineau Park!" position="center" style="border: 10px solid #78e2a0; padding: 10px;" caption="Picture of me in Gatineau Park!" captionPosition="center" captionStyle="color: black;" >}}

-Hey!
 I'm Nicolas El-Khoury, a 3rd year computer science undergraduate in the computer and internet security stream at Carleton University.

 If you want to send me an email: nick@naek.ca

-# Skills
+# My Skills

 **Web Development**